denten-books/plain-text/1-metaphor.md

 critical disempowerment.

-The history of human-computer interaction passes through several distinct stages, defined by their relationship to representation:
+The history of human-computer interaction passes through several distinct stages, each defined by their relationship to representation:

 A) Early computers were programmed by physically manipulating a complex arrangement of wires and relays.
 With time, that configuration could be